Hyperbolicity of T(6) Cyclically Presented Groups

 where $w(x_0,\ldots ,x_{n-1})$ is a cyclically reduced word in the free group $F_n$ (of length $l(w)$) with generators $x_0,\ldots ,x_{n-1}$ and $\theta : F_n\rightarrow F_n$ is the \em shift automorphism \em of $F_n$ given by $\theta(x_i)=x_{i+1}$ for each $0\leq i<n$ (subscripts mod~$n$, $n\geq 2$).

-If a presentation satisfies T(6) then, as observed by Pride (\cite[Section~5]{PrideStarComplexes},\cite[Lemma~3.1]{GerstenShortI}), every piece has length~1 and so if it satisfies T(6) then it satisfies C($l(w)$)-T(6).
-Thus if $l(w)>3$ then the presentation $P_n(w)$ satisfies C(4)-T(6) and hence $G_n(w)$ is hyperbolic by~\cite[Corollary~4.1]{GerstenShortI} and therefore (with a few exceptions when $n=2$) it is non-elementary hyperbolic by~\cite{Collins73}.
+If a presentation satisfies T(6) then, as observed by Pride (\cite[Section~5]{PrideStarComplexes},\cite[Lemma~3.1]{GerstenShortI}), every piece has length~1 and so if $P_n(w)$ satisfies T(6) then it satisfies C($l(w)$)-T(6).
+Thus if $l(w)>3$ then the presentation $P_n(w)$ satisfies C(4)-T(6) and hence $G_n(w)$ is hyperbolic by~\cite[Corollary~4.1]{GerstenShortI} and therefore it is non-elementary hyperbolic by~\cite{Collins73} or \cite{EdjvetHowie}.
 If the length $l(w)=1$ then $G_n(w)$ is trivial, and if $l(w)=2$ then $G_n(w)$ is the free product of copies of $\Z$ or $\Z_2$.
 Therefore we must consider the case $l(w)=3$ (in which case the $C(3)-T(6)$ condition coincides with the $T(6)$ condition).
 If $w$ is a positive (or negative) word, then we may assume $w=x_0x_kx_{l}$, and if $w$ is non-positive (and non-negative) then we may assume $w=x_0x_mx_{k}^{-1}$.
 Our main results consider these cases.